 Sampling Spirits at GrandTen Distilling in South Boston

-Set back off a main thoroughfare that runs through the industrial edge of South Boston (“Southie”), tucked between a Crossfit and a boxing gym, GrandTen Distilling isn’t the easiest place to find, even if you know it’s there.
+Set back off a main thoroughfare that runs through the industrial edge of my Boston neighborhood, South Boston (“Southie”) between a Crossfit and a boxing gym, GrandTen Distilling isn’t the easiest place to find – even if you know it’s there.
 And once you find it, the distillery doesn’t look open, which is what happened when my dad and I showed up this afternoon.

 But when we walked through the door, we were met by a lively crowd of about 30 people – mostly groups of 20-something guys in flannel and young couples on dates – all jostling for space around the tasting bar to get a sip of one of GrandTen’s signature spirits.